verdaux/BookNotes/Phrases/Impressors 24.md

 - [ ] Aisi kya khaas baat hai aap mein?
 Kyu nahi tadpenge aap?
 Aapko bhi takleef honi chahiye
 - [ ] My ideas are beautiful.
 I will honour them with execution.
 - [ ] The body and self become projects, not for health or flourishing, but for marketability within a sexualized economy.
 - [ ] had a bad day but i’m badder
+- [ ] Kids are great.
+I used to be one.